Tsuruyo Kondo

-Tsuruyo Kondo (November 16, 1901 – August 9, 1970) was a Japanese politician who served as Director General of the Science and Technology Agency from 1962 to 1963, in the cabinet of Hayato Ikeda.
+Tsuruyo Kondo (近藤 鶴代) was a Japanese politician who served as Director General of the Science and Technology Agency from 1962 to 1963, in the cabinet of Hayato Ikeda.

 Early life and education

-Kondo was born in Niimi, Okayama Prefecture on November 16, 1901.
+Kondo was born in Niimi, Okayama Prefecture on 16 November 1901.
 In 1924 she graduated from the Japan Women's University and began working at two schools in Okayama, the Sanyo Koto Jogakko and the Okayama-ken Daiichi Okayama Koto Jogakko.
 She taught manners and home economics.

 Political career

 After World War II, Kondo's brother, a politician affiliated with the Japan Progressive Party named Kotani Setsuo, was purged in 1946.
 This purge prevented him from running for office.
 Kondo ran in his stead without a party to represent Okayama prefecture in the House of Representatives.
 She was one of the first female politicians in post-war Japan.
 After she was elected, she became a member of the Liberal Party, then the Democratic Liberal Party, and then the Freedom Party.
 In 1948, she was selected to become the Parliamentary Vice-Minister in Shigeru Yoshida's cabinet.

 Kondo was elected four times, until she lost the 1953 and 1955 elections.
 She returned to politics when she was elected to the House of Councillors in 1956, representing Okayama prefecture.
 Kondo aligned herself with Banboku Ōno's faction within the Liberal Democratic Party.
 After she was re-elected in 1962, Kondo was offered a position in Hayato Ikeda's cabinet as the chairwoman of the Japanese Atomic Energy Commission and the director of the Japanese Science and Technology Agency.
 After Masa Nakayama, Kondo was the second woman ever appointed to the Japanese cabinet.

 Kondo retired from politics in 1968.
 She died in 1970 at the age of 68.